dsoto/ENSP_330/syllabus/330-syllabus-template.md

 Quizzes will be given weekly to review material.
 Students will come to class prepared to participate in and sometimes lead discussion.
+Each course will be split with a lecture component and an activity or discussion component.
+You are expected to participate in class activities and will be graded on your performance.

 ## Grading
 - Classroom work (quizzes, participation) 25%
 - Homework (problem sets, readings) 25%
 - Exams (midterm, final) 25%
 - Research project 25%

 ## Agreements